stennety/mywebsite/_posts/2024-09-30-covariance-varpro-mrhs.md

 where the inverse to $$(\boldsymbol{A}^T \boldsymbol{A})$$ must exist[^inverse]<sup>,</sup>[^existence].
 Since
 $$(\boldsymbol{A}^T \boldsymbol{A})$$ is a block diagonal matrix containing
 $$(\boldsymbol{W \Phi})^T \boldsymbol{W \Phi} (\boldsymbol{\alpha}^\dagger)$$
-on the diagonal, it's actually very simple to give it's inverse:
+on the diagonal, it's actually very simple to invert:

 $$
 (\boldsymbol{A}^T \boldsymbol{A})^{-1}(\boldsymbol{\alpha}) =